Info for New LCCC Members

 WHAT KINDS OF TRIPS WE DO

-HOW YOU FIND OUT ABOUT TRIPS
+HOW TO FIND OUT ABOUT TRIPS

 GET ON THE GOOGLE GROUP

-We coordinate our trips by email.
+For now, we coordinate our trips by email.
 To start getting club emails, go to the group and request access.
 Set the emails how you want them--to arrive when sent or as a daily or weekly summary.
 Watch for trip posts on Tuesday-Wednesday-Thursday for the weekend following.
 Sometimes the post won't come in til Friday or even Saturday for a Sunday trip.
 If you are eager to get on the water, it pays to have your paddling kit already sorted.
 If you're already added to the google group, you can email us all.

 SIGN THE WAIVER EVERY YEAR